Definition

 For the overall system, other questions to be determined are the overall envelope and the cost.

-As it is challenging for post-processing to improve the inferences that can be made from the raw data, it is crucial to design an optical system that captures as much information that is relevant to the task as possible.
+It is crucial to design an optical system that captures as much information that is relevant to the task as possible, while being aware of how the image processing methods can modify or improve system performance.
 Design parameters may include structured illumination, coherence of the light sources, reflectivity, absorption, scattering, spectral response, phase contrast, polarization property, radiometry, etc.

-To aid the development of a machine vision system, Synopsys offers LightTools for illumination design and CODE V for optical system design.
+To aid the development of a machine vision system, Synopsys offers LightTools for illumination design, CODE V for optical system design, and ImSym as the platform that provides and end-to-end model of the system including lens system, detector characteristics, and image signal processing methods.